unification-com/workchain_root_contract/README.md

 **`getEvs`**

-Retuns an array containing the public addresses of the current EVs maintaining the Workchain
+Retuns an array containing the public addresses of the current EVs maintaining the WRKChain

 **`getChainId`**